 External Negotiation – Sending and receiving a contract from within a contract management system, with the required tracking, permissions, and version comparison, is a valuable addition to the basic capabilities of Office 365.
 Contract management software provides a seamless path for doing so.

 Contract-specific Reporting – Setting up a single report on a category of contract documents may seem like a basic task for IT.
 But creating dozens of specialized reports on demand requires a dedicated technician – unless you have contract management software.
 Contract management software with built-in reporting has usually anticipated both the use cases for such reporting and the metadata that needs to be present in the relevant documents to drive the reporting and give it flexibility.
 A business user can then configure his own reports and save them.
-A bonus: well developed software also has graphical displays of the reporting with point-and-click, drill-down capabilities that display the underlying data.
+A bonus: well developed software also has graphical displays of the reporting with point-and-click, drill-down capabilities that show the underlying data.

 Obligation Management – A great value in contract management software is ensuring that what was agreed to gets done.
 Software with contract-centric design, such as Corridor’s Contracts 365, can relate contracts to relevant entities such as contractual obligations.
 Whether a manager extracts these obligations from contracts as part of the onboarding process or uses machine learning and artificial intelligence to do this, these obligations can exist as separate entities with owners, due dates and other metadata that can drive workflows.

-LoB Integration – Contract management work that is cut off from decision-making is of reduced value.
+LoB Integration – Contract management that is cut off from executive decision-making is of reduced value.
 Integration of the contract management system with other Line of Business systems gives executives real-time access to contract performance.
 It also gives contract managers access to centrally maintained information on counterparties, pricing, inventory, personnel and resources.
 Contract management software provides a central repository for contract information and the technical links required to pass the information to other systems.

 If your organization is seeking a contract management solution or has decided that an upgrade is in order, a first step is to ask: What are your plans for Office 365?
-If Microsoft’s cloud-based infrastructure is in place at your organization, give thought to leveraging that investment with contract management software built for Office 365, including Corridor’s Contract 365.
+If Microsoft’s cloud-based infrastructure is in place at your organization, give thought to leveraging that investment with contract management software built for Office 365, including Corridor’s Contracts 365.